enriquebris/goworkerpool/readme.md

 pool.KillWorker()
 ```

+This is an asynchronous operation, but there is a way to be be notified each time a worker is killed: through a channel.
+See [SetKilledWorkerChan(chan)](#receive-a-notification-every-time-a-worker-is-killed).

 ##### Kill n workers

 [KillWorkers](https://godoc.org/github.com/enriquebris/goworkerpool#Pool.KillWorkers) kills all live workers.
 For those currently processing jobs, it will wait until the work is done.